By Carol Kennedy

 It was a cool, rainy October day in the small village of Alton, located fifty or so rutty miles southwest of London and two miles from Lord Grayton’s Rosewood Park.
 Between downpours, Anne Whitmore hurried from her small cottage to fetch a bucket of water.
 Hearing horses approach, she turned to see four quite spectacular dapple-greys pulling a closed carriage.
 “Dear me, it’s Lord Grayton and his hound.
 I wonder why he comes?”
 She hurried back to the cottage, her bright red hair frizzed about her rain splattered translucent, freckled white face.

 Anne stood at the threshold and curtsied as Grayton stepped from his carriage.
 “My lord, please come in and sit by our fire.”
-She set the bucket down, wiped her rough red hands on her apron, and for being a little out of breath, apologized, “Excuse me, your lordship, would you like a mug of water?”
+She set the bucket down, wiped her rough red hands on her apron, and for being a little out of breath, apologised, “Excuse me, your lordship, would you like a mug of water?”

 “No, Mrs Whitmore.”
 He entered the cottage and glanced around, sniffing the air.